Rachel Ginocchio

 Rachel Ginocchio, MPH

-Freelance writer, educator, and consultant
+Freelance writer, educator, and consultant.

 Although I can’t ever go fast enough for my tastes, MPH does not stand for miles per hour.